 “I loved working at Bain!
 Bain really embodies what people development means - and genuinely tries their best as a firm to help you reach your goals.
 During my time with Bain, I've done externships, office transfers, and an MBA - and the process each time has been as smooth as I can hope for.
 I've also always felt that everyone, from staffing to managers to mentors, cared about my needs and goals and was always there to provide guidance and support whenever I needed it.”

 - Jaye Z., Bain & Co. in Singapore, GSB MBA, VC and Startups

 Applying to Bain & Company?
-Here is another resource to help you as you navigate the application process, written by one of our expert management consulting coach:
+Here are some other resources to help you as you navigate the application process, written by our expert management consulting coaches: